DutchMaker/DM-02/Documentation/Assembly-language.md

 | FEFF          | 4000        | Stack space (suggested) |
 | FF00          | FFFF        | I/O                     |

+**Notes:**

 - No zero-page addressing support (may be added in future)
-- *Assembler must know memory offset (wether it runs from ROM or RAM)*
-- Stack space starts at the end of RAM and works its way back to the start when data is pushed onto it.
-- The entire RAM may be used for stack.
+- Stack space starts at the end of RAM and works its way back to the start when data is pushed onto it, therefore the entire RAM may technically be used as stack space.

 ### Program storage